Friday 2 December 2016

 Such a great giver of gifts is Sher Shah born in this world that there neither was, nor will be like him, nor does anyone now equals him in dispensing charity.

-The details given by Jaisi can probably help us the ruler's image in his own time.
-The author wrote that even Nausherwan, who was described as great judge, could not equal Sher Shah in pronouncing the right judgements.
-The latter's attempt to dispense justice like the caliph Umar was admired by the whole world.
+The details given by Jaisi can probably help us understand the ruler's image in his own time.
+The author wrote that even Nausherwan, who was described as a great judge, could not equal Sher Shah in pronouncing the right judgments.
+The latter's attempt to dispense justice like the Caliph Umar was admired by the whole world.
 Further highlighting the king's charitable endeavors, Jaisi claimed that God had made him (Sher Shah) extremely liberal.
 Bali and Vikrama were said to be very charitable, and Hatim and Karna very generous.
 But even they could not satisfy people to the same extent as Sher Shah.
-Even a performer of ten asvamedha sacrifices could not equal him in merit and liberality'.
+Even a performer of ten asvamedha sacrifices could not equal him in merit and liberality.
 Jaisi's account of Sher Shah's justice and charity may be exaggerated, but it is evident that the image of Sher Shah Suri as a benevolent ruler had already spread within the first couple of years of his short reign.
-(Salvaging a Fractured Past: Reflections on Norms of Governance and Afghan-Rajput Relations in North India in the Late Fifteenth and Early Sixteenth Centuries, by Raziuddin Aquil)

 No comments: